XinBiostats/MetaVision3D/README.md

 ```bash
 conda activate SAMI
 ```
--We created a demo ([demo.ipynb](https://github.com/XinBiostats/MetaVision3D/blob/main/demo.ipynb)) to demonstrate how to use MetaVision3D.
+- We created a demo ([demo.ipynb](https://github.com/XinBiostats/MetaVision3D/blob/main/demo.ipynb)) to demonstrate how to use MetaVision3D.
 The results will be displayed inline or saved by users.